ms-iot/content/en-US/win10/samples/PythonBlinkyServer.md

 ###Let's look at the code
 The code for this sample is pretty simple.
 We use _wingpio, http.server and socketserver modules.

-*NOTE: _wingpio reference is already added to the project and is conditioned on the different configuration and platform combinations*
+*NOTE: _wingpio reference is already added to the project and is conditioned on the different configuration and platform combinations.*
+*For new projects, download pywindevices.zip from [CPython UWP SDK](https://github.com/ms-iot/python/releases) releases.
+This zip file contains pyd files to access GPIO, I2C, and SPI from your application.*

 ###Blinky code
 Here is how you set up the blinking led in Python when the web server is hit: